 |Hopefully you won't end up as someone else's Remnant, credit Oleksandr Serdiuk|

 Occultum is good for everyone, and Temples are a pretty direct route to powerful weapons, but what about wizards?
-Wands, staves etc. are mundane objects regularly exposed to magical energies over the course of years.
+Wands, staves etc. are difficult objects to create, but jury-rigged substitutes can be cobbled together out of mundane objects that have been regularly exposed to magical energies.
 It takes 1d10 years for organic material and 1d10 decades for inorganic material to reach sufficient saturation, with a spell cast nearby either continuously or every week or so.
 It can then be used to channel and focus magical energies in place of a fragile, squishy brain, a property all casters will probably appreciate.

 Remnants can be used in a few different ways.
 In the hands of a skilled spellcaster, it can be used to add 1 MD to a spell as it is cast.
 It can even be used to grant 1 MD to a non-spellcaster or exhausted wizard, though this is liable to wear out the Remnant even faster.
 On the flipside, channeling 4+1 MD through a Remnant can pose more than a few risks.